DarrenKirby/cozenage/README.md

 If you do not have cmake, run `make nocmake`.

-To build the tests run `make tests`.
-You will need `criterion` installed.

-To delete objects and binaries run `make clean`

-Run `./cozenage` to enter the funhouse.

-You can add the `-l/--library` flag with a comma-delimited list of libraries to load on startup (ie: complex,inexact,char etc.).
-Otherwise, you can load them from the REPL using the usual Scheme syntax:
-`(import (scheme char))`.
-User-defined libraries are not yet supported.

-Note that not all built-in procedures are implemented yet.
-Not all base libraries are implemented yet, and not all procedures in the libraries I have started are implemented yet.
+There is also a bit more in depth guide as part of the [Cozenage documentation](https://darrenkirby.github.io/cozenage/howto/installation.html)

+## Builtin procedures (scheme base)

 This is a list of what *is* implemented so far.
 I try to keep it up to date:

-## Builtin procedures (scheme base)

 ### Special forms/syntax